pkamb/PowerKey/index.md

  - End
  - Escape
  - Tab

+If you have an idea for a replacement key that should be included, [file a github issue](https://github.com/pkamb/PowerKey/issues).

 ### What if I need to press the power key?
 You can still prompt the system `[Restart | Sleep | Cancel | Shut Down]` pop-up by pressing `Fn + Power`.
 This app does not change the power key's function when modifier keys are held.